Call Me What You Like (Lovejoy song): Background and composition

+Bassist Ash Kabosu said the song was originally called "Hemlock", being written "about drinking poison (metaphorically)" and having "very different verses".
+Frontman and lead singer William Gold stated the song was also referred to by the working title "Awake Forever".

+In 2023 the band recorded a Simlish cover of the song that was featured in the Horse Ranch expansion pack for The Sims 4.

 Music video

 A music video was premiered on YouTube alongside the song's release on 10 February.
 It was directed by Gold and bass guitarist Ash Kabosu.
 Online publication The Honey Pop praised the video for encapsulating the song's meaning, starting "with a seemingly normal plane ride" before it "escalates into utter chaos".